-The Early Childhood Research Group (ECRG) at Charles Sturt University promotes social justice for children, families and practitioners working with the early childhood sector (generally birth-8 years).
+The Early Childhood Interdisciplinary Research Group (ECIR) is funded by the Charles Sturt University Sturt Scheme and presents a transformative research program promoting social justice for children, families and practitioners within early childhood.

 We do this by